Italy: Ex-EU bank chief Mario Draghi sworn in as PM | DW | 13.02.2021

 The government must be approved by votes of confidence in both houses of Parliament early next week.

-After more than four weeks of political crisis, Draghi on Friday agreed to serve as the head of a new national unity government in a meeting with President Sergio Mattarella.
+After more than four weeks of political crisis, Draghi on Friday agreed to serve as the head of a new national unity government in a meeting with Mattarella.

 Draghi then assembled a government involving almost all of Italy's political parties.
 His Cabinet is a mix of technocrats, veteran politicians and existing ministers.